pkeffect/numbers/README.md

 > - Contact research institutions that maintain these datasets
 >
 > **Expected file format:**
-> - Plain text files containing only digits (no decimal points, spaces, or formatting)
+> - Plain text files containing digits (the system handles both formatted and unformatted)
+> - **Supported formats:** With or without decimal points, spaces, and newlines (automatically cleaned)
 > - Named according to convention: `pi_digits.txt`, `e_digits.txt`, etc.
 > - Place in the `data/` directory before starting the system
 >